mingh2/SurvivalOfTheFittest/docs/status.md

 For now, our agent tries to survive inside a 21-by-21 cage with one enemy shown as above.
 The environment our agent can see is also a 21-by-21 matrix where the agent itself is located at the center of the matrix (matrix[10][10]) at the very beginning.

-To simplify the state, we use 1 to represent enemy, 0 to represent both the agent and the air, and -1 to represent block.
+To simplify the state, we use 1 to represent the enemy, 0 to represent both the agent and the air, and -1 to represent the block.
 For each state, there are four associated actions: left (represented by 1), right (represented by 2), up (represented by 4) and down (represented by 8).

-Reward for each state and action depends on three criteria: angen's current health, distance between agent and closest enmey (only one enemy for now), distance between agent and cloest wall.
-The agent will be rewarded less if it's attaced by enemy and lose health (-0.5).
-The agent will have points deducted (-0.2) if the distance between the agent and the cloeset enemy is less than 2.0 because it is probaly within the enemy's attack range.
-Also, the distance between the agent and the cloest wall is crucial as well (-0.1 if the distance is less than 1.0), because the closer the agent and the wall is, the more likely the agent is attacked by the enemy.
+The reward for each state and action depends on three criteria: agent's current health, the distance between agent and closest enemy (only one enemy for now), distance between agent and closest wall.
+The agent will be rewarded less if an enemy attacks it and lose health (-0.5).
+The agent will have points deducted (-0.2) if the distance between the agent and the closest enemy is less than 2.0 because it is probably within the enemy's attack range.
+Also, the distance between the agent and the closest wall is crucial as well (-0.1 if the distance is less than 1.0), because the closer the agent and the wall are, the more likely the agent is attacked by the enemy.

-Of course, the agent will be rewarded if it is able to make a move that increase the distance between enemy (+0.3) or distance between wall (+0.2) and some extra rewards if it is able to keep a long distance for a period of time.
+Of course, the agent will be rewarded if it can make a move that increases the distance between enemy (+0.3) or distance between the wall (+0.2) and some extra bonuses if it can keep a long distance for a period.

-Notes: the total reward is within the range of (-1, +1) becasue we use tanh as the activation function.
+Notes: the total reward is within the range of (-1, +1) because we use reward as the activation function.

 ### Algorithm